 With the raising of the UAOC-GB to the status of a diocese, the General Church Council became the Diocesan Council.
 In 1984 the church was registered as a charity.
 In September 1999 the Diocesan Council was renamed the Diocesan Consistory.
 After the death of the Rev. Bohateretz in 1992, the Rev. Mychajlo Hutorny became head of the Diocesan Council (acting head until 1994).
 From August 1998 to December 2005 the Diocesan Council, and subsequently the Consistory, was headed by Bishop Derewianka.
 The Rev. Bohdan Matwijczuk was appointed Consistory administrator in October 2004, and its head in 2008.
 Five Diocesan Conventions of the UAOC-GB were held in London between 1981 and 1998.
 Four Councils of the whole of the UAOC in the Diaspora also took place in London (in 1972, 1978, 1983 and 2005).

 Ukrainian Orthodox communities in Great Britain were initially organised in the camps and hostels in which most Ukrainians lived in the immediate post-war years, and by 1949 they numbered over 100.
 The territory of Great Britain was divided into pastoral regions, with a priest assigned to each one.
 In 1948 there were five such regions.
 As the number of priests increased, the division of the country into pastoral regions was amended accordingly.
 Parishes (with elected parish councils) began to be formed in some towns and cities, and by the end of the 1940s there were nine of these.
 In 1949 a church building was purchased in London and furnished with a chapel and an office for the General Church Council.
 From the end of the 1940s, as the camps and hostels began to be closed down and Ukrainian communities were established in towns and cities around the country, the UAOC-GB began to consolidate in places which had the largest numbers of Orthodox Ukrainians.
 Services were held mainly in Church of England churches.
 In the years from 1952 to 1967 the parishes in Oldham, Rochdale, Bradford, and Derby purchased their own churches (redundant Church of England buildings).
 The Manchester parish built a new church, whose construction was completed in 1974.
-With the support of the wider Ukrainian community in Great Britain, in 1977 a church was purchased in London and this became the UAOC-GB cathedral (in 1983 a memorial cross commemorating the 1932-3 famine [Holodomor] in Soviet Ukraine was erected in the cathedral grounds by the Ukrainian community).
+With the support of the wider Ukrainian community in Great Britain, in 1977 a church was purchased in London and this became the UAOC-GB cathedral (in 1983 a memorial cross commemorating the Holodomor famine of 1932-33 in Soviet Ukraine was erected in the cathedral grounds by the Ukrainian community).
 Between 1954 and 1962 the UAOC-GB included an autonomous Free Cossack Orthodox Deanery, comprising supporters of the Ukrainian Cossack tradition.
 In 1987 the UAOC-GB numbered 20 parishes (all in England) and five smaller church communities (all in England with the exception of the Edinburgh community in Scotland).
 In mid-2016 the UAOC-GB had five parishes (Bradford, London, Manchester, Oldham, Rochdale) and two church communities (Leeds, Nottingham).
 The Church operates as part of a three-tier structure, comprising the metropolitanate, the UAOC-GB diocese and individual parishes, with a separate constitution applicable to each tier.
 The Wales Orthodox Mission, with a parish in Blaenau Ffestiniog, is under the spiritual authority of the Metropolitan of the UAOC in the Diaspora, but is not formally part of the UAOC-GB diocese.

 Between 1947 and 2016 about 45 priests have served in the UAOC-GB, the number in any given year ranging in the main from 5 to 15.
 In 1947-48 five priests, who had been ordained in Ukraine before 1945, came to the United Kingdom: the Rev. Yov Skakalskyj arrived from the Rimini prisoner-of-war camp in Italy, and the Rev. Lew Opoka, Andrij Mirosznyczenko, Ihor Hubarshevsky and Alexander Dowhal came from Germany.
 In 1949-1950 they were joined by the Rev. Serhij Moltschaniwskyj and Wasyl Ilczuk, who had been ordained in Germany after the war.
 In the 1950s-70s over 20 individuals who had settled in the UK after the war underwent training in theology and pastoral work (mainly on courses held in England from 1955 to the 1970s) and were ordained as priests of the UAOC-GB.
 Some, after serving for a short time in the UK, emigrated to other countries (prominent among them was the Rev. Stepan Yarmus, who emigrated in 1960 and became a leading figure in the Ukrainian Greek Orthodox Church of Canada).
 In 1991 Malcolm Biron and Bohdan Matwijczuk, from the first generation of British-born descendants of post-war Ukrainian immigrants, were ordained as deacons, and subsequently (in 1997 and 1992, respectively) as priests.
 Since the 1990s several priests from independent Ukraine have served in parishes of the UAOC-GB, mainly on a temporary basis.
 In mid-2016 there were two active priests belonging to the UAOC-GB diocese: the Rev. Bohdan Matwijczuk and Petro Somikov.